allegro/bigflow/docs/cli.md

 **Run the workflow with concrete runtime**

-When running a workflow or a job with CLI, [the runtime parameter](workflow-and-job.md#the-runtime-parameter) is defaulted to now.
+When running a workflow or a job with CLI, [the runtime parameter](workflow-and-job.md#the-runtime-parameter) is defaulted to *now*.
 You can set it to concrete value using the `--runtime` argument.

 ```shell
 bigflow run --workflow hello_world_workflow --runtime '2020-08-01 10:00:00'